yousbot/AlgoTrading/README.md

 * You can open one position per day
 * You can open one position at a time ( to open you need to close )
 * Your function is to maximize profit
-* You can use any historical data of any market, with the csv file having to have two columns ( Date / Close ) **close** refers to the price of the closing market each day*
+* You can use any historical data of any market, with the csv file having to have two columns ( Date / Close ) with *Close* refering to the price of the closing market each day*

 ## Features